Anshei Minsk: Synagogue building

 Funds were raised for the construction of a synagogue building, on St. Andrew Street near Spadina Avenue, designed by Harold Solomon Kaplan & Sprachman.
 Construction appears to have commenced around 1922 but was a gradual process and it was not until the end of 1930 that both houses were demolished and the current building was completed.
 The Byzantine Revival building has notable exterior features including twin towers, a large entrance stairway, and a central stained-glass window between the towers.
 While the lot itself is north–south and the facade is on the south side of the building, the interior layout is designed according to Jewish custom so that the main sanctuary is on the eastern wall so that prayers are directed towards Jerusalem.
 The eastern wall is punctuated by stained-glass windows, and decorated with painted murals of a lion and an antelope on either side of a window above the ark.

-The synagogue, which can seat 350 worshippers, was constructed by Jacob (Nahum) Glassman, a Russian immigrant who had started a construction business and the grandfather of journalist Michele Landsberg.
+The synagogue, which can seat 350 worshippers, was constructed by Jacob (Nahum) Glassman, a Russian immigrant who had started a construction business and was the grandfather of journalist Michele Landsberg.
 Due to the onset of the Great Depression, the congregation was unable to pay Glassman in full for his services and so they offered him a lifetime membership in the synagogue instead.